 Percentage Markup

-SingleOps provides users with an easier way to markup items and services when creating proposals.
+SingleOps provides users with an easier way to markup Items and services when creating proposals.

 In this article: